DocumentationAPI Reference📓 Tutorials🧑🍳 Cookbook🤝 Integrations💜 Discord🎨 Studio (Waitlist)

 def run(documents: List[Document])

-If a document does not match any of the rules, it is routed to a connection named "unmatched".
+If a document does not match any of the rules, it's routed to a connection named "unmatched".

 Arguments:

-• documents: A list of documents to route to different edges.
+• documents: A list of documents to route.

 Returns: